Powder River Energy has ten Directors, two from each of the five Wyoming counties we serve – Campbell, Crook, Johnson, Sheridan and Weston.

 Powder River Energy serves their town residence, ranch house, and nine stock wells.

-Paul represents Powder River Energy on the Basin Electric Board of Directors.
+Paul represents Powder River Energy on the Members 1st Power Cooperative and Basin Electric Board of Directors.
+His current term expires in 2018.

 Mike Lohse, Kaycee, is a lifelong Johnson County rancher and has been a PRECorp member since 1991.
 He is a Kaycee High School graduate who later studied at junior colleges in Powell and Casper.